Kraiany/kraiany.github.io/source/news/2022-01-09-en-cooking-class.html.md

 ---

-title: NPO Kraiany Ukrainian cooking class in Dzherelce school
+title: "NPO Kraiany Ukrainian cooking class in Dzherelce school"
-date: 2022-01-09 15:12 UTC
+date: "2022-01-09 15:12 UTC"
-tags: Ukrainian, food, christmas

 ---

 Today there was a first lesson in the Ukrainian school Dzherelce.
 It was